 On this page

-Business owners in the Netherlands must pay a range of taxes, which can include taxes on income, turnover and profit, municipal taxes and environmental taxes.
+Business owners in the Netherlands must pay tax in the Netherlands, which can include taxes on income, turnover and profit, municipal taxes and environmental taxes.
 If you own an international business, you may also have to pay import levies.
-Contact the Dutch Tax and Customs Administration (Belastingdienst) for detailed information on tax matters.
+Contact the Dutch Tax and Customs Administration (Belastingdienst) for detailed information on Dutch taxes and tax matters.

 Numerous tax schemes are available to business owners in the Netherlands, but everyone still needs to pay tax.
 For example, anyone in business has to file annual tax returns – either income tax (inkomstenbelasting) or corporation tax (vennootschapsbelasting).

-Your business will be automatically registered with the Tax and Customs Administration when you register with the Netherlands Chamber of Commerce (Kamer van Koophandel, KVK) in the Commercial Register (Handelsregister).
+Your business will be automatically registered with the Tax and Customs Administration when you register with the Netherlands Chamber of Commerce (KVK) in the Commercial Register (Handelsregister).
 It's a mandatory requirement to register your company if it has any form of permanent establishment in the Netherlands.
 If you represent a foreign company that is not listed in the Dutch Commercial Register, i.e. does not have a permanent establishment, and you perform services on its behalf in the Netherlands, you'll have to register with the Tax and Customs Administration yourself.
 You'll find 'Foreign Business Aid' registration forms on the Tax and Customs Administration website.

 In the section Tax schemes you can find information about allowances, exemptions from premium payments or premium discounts, tax rebates and deductible items.